msanlop/uza/README.md

 # Uza
-Uza is a simple statically typed programming language, that takes inspiration from Scala and Python.
+Uza is a small statically typed programming language.
-This repo features an uza compiler/interpreter written in Python in the `uzac` directory, as well as a custom Virtual Machine written in C in the `vm` directory.
+This repo features an uza compiler/interpreter written in Python in the `uzac` directory.
+It also features a garbage collected virtual machine, based on the second part of Bob Nystrom's [Crafting Interpreters](https://craftinginterpreters.com/), in the `vm` directory.

-Here is fibonacci in uza:
+Here is an example of an uza program:
 ```go
 func fib(n : int) => int {
     if n <= 1 then return n